How Do I Connect My Portable Power Station to My House?

 Regular Charging, Firmware Updates, and Cable Inspections

 Charge your power station regularly.
 Update its firmware if it has an app.
 Check cables for fraying or damage.
+For 12V systems, ensure your 12v portable battery is also topped up to maintain auxiliary lights or fans.

 Troubleshooting Connection Issues Quickly